The TIME’S UP Guide to Equity and Inclusion

 - Be aware of how this unprecedented work environment may have limited your employees’ ability to perform or deliver results when considering pay increases or promotions.
 Women, caregivers, and other vulnerable employees can be particularly disadvantaged by unintended consequences or assumptions about their work performance.
 For example, employees with kids at home may be viewed as less committed to their work right now, when the reality is that they’re spending more hours online than ever before.

-Keep an eye on diversity when hiring contractors and vendors
+Prioritize diversity when hiring contractors and vendors